neoamos/p2p-vod/README.md

 ## Running:
 Running the server script requires Node.js 8.0 or higher.
 The required dependencies are listed in package.json.
-You can install all the dependencies with npm.
-Navigate to the src directory and type 'npm install .' and it will install all required dependencies into the local directory.
+You can install all the dependencies with 'npm install .'

 To run the server, run 'nodejs server.js'
 The client script has to be bundled into a single file.
 There is a pre-bundled file in src/puclic.